Sizing AWS Instances for the Semantic Publishing Benchmark

 by Iliya Enchev.
 Venelin Kotsev / on 17 Dec 2014

-LDBC’s Semantic Publishing Benchmark (SPB) measures the performance of an RDF database in a load typical for metadata-based content publishing, such as the famous BBC Dynamic Semantic Publishing scenario.
+LDBC’s Semantic Publishing Benchmark (SPB) measures the performance of an RDF database in a load typical for metadata-based content publishing, such as the well-known BBC Dynamic Semantic Publishing scenario.
 Such load combines tens of updates per second (e.g. adding metadata about new articles) with even higher volume of read requests (SPARQL queries collecting recent content and data to generate web page on a specific subject, e.g. Frank Lampard).
 As we wrote earlier, SPB was already successfully used to help developers to identify performance issues and to introduce optimizations in SPARQL engines such as GraphDB and Virtuoso.
 Now we are at the point to experiment with different sizes of the benchmark and different hardware configurations.

 Lately we tested different Amazon Web Services (AWS) instance types for running SPB basic interactive query mix in parallel with the standard editorial updates – precisely the type of workload that GraphDB experiences in the backend of BBC Sport website.
 We discovered and report below a number of practical guidelines about the optimal instance types and configurations.
 We have proven that SPB 50M workloads can be executed efficiently on a mid-sized AWS instance – c3.2xlarge machine executes 16 read queries and 15 update operations per second.
 For $1 paid to Amazon for such instance GraphDB executes 140 000 queries and 120 000 updates.
 The most interesting discovery in this experiment is that if BBC were hosting the triplestore behind their Dynamic Semantic Publishing architecture at AWS, the total cost of the server infrastructure behind their Worldcup 2010 website would have been about $80/day.